--d Device -f ListFile -l Specifies the name of the device where the original image resides.
+-c -d Device -f ListFile -l Change image names to package name format.
+Specifies the name of the device where the original image resides.
 The device can be a CD, tape, diskette, or a directory.
 If the image is contained on tape, the tape device must be specified as no-rewind-on-close and no-retention-on-open (/dev/rmt.1 for high-density tape and /dev/rmt.5 for low-density tape).
 The default device is /dev/rfd0.
 Reads a list of PackageNames and Levels from ListFile.
 PackageNames, each optionally followed by a level, should appear one per line of text.
 Any text following the second set of spaces or tabs on a line is ignored.
 Lists the Package, Level, Image Type (I for installation images and U for update images), and -MPlatform Part(s) of all packages on the media.
 Specifies that any of the following Platform values may be used to list or to create backup file format (bff) images of installable software products for a specific platform: A Specifies all packages.
-N Specifies platform-neutral packages. -q -t SaveDir R Specifies POWER-based platform packages only.
+N Specifies platform-neutral packages. -q -s LogFile -t SaveDir R Specifies POWER-based platform packages only.
 Suppresses the request for media.
+Save changed image names in file indicated by LogFile .
 Specifies the directory where the installation image files are to be created.
 The bffcreate command creates the specified directory if it does not exist.
-If the -t flag is not specified, the files are saved in the /usr/sys/inst.images directory. -V Writes the name of the backup format file to standard output. -w Directory Specifies the directory where a temporary working directory can be created.
+If the -t flag is not specified, the files are saved in the /usr/sys/inst.images directory. -v -w Directory Writes the name of the backup format file to standard output.
+Specifies the directory where a temporary working directory can be created.
 The bffcreate command creates the specified directory if it does not exist.
 The default directory is /tmp.

-Suppresses multiple volume processing when the installation device is a CD-ROM. -S processing is performed if the INU_SINGLE_CD environment is set.
+Suppresses multiple volume processing when the installation device is a CD-ROM. -S processing is performed if the INU\SINGLE\CD environment is set.